facebookresearch/habitat-sim/README.md

 1. Install dependencies in your python env of choice (e.g., `pip install -r requirements.txt`)
 1. Install Habitat-Sim via `python setup.py install` in your python env of choice (note: python 3 is required)

+    **Headless and multiple GPU systems**

-    Use `python setup.py install --headless` for headless systems (i.e. without an attached display) or if you need multi-gpu support.
+    Add the `--headless` flag, i.e. `python setup.py install --headless`, for headless systems (i.e. without an attached display) or if you need multi-gpu support.

+    **Systems with CUDA**

+    Add the `--with-cuda` flag, i.e. `python setup.py install --with-cuda`, to build CUDA features

 **Note**: the build requires `cmake` version 3.10 or newer.
 You can install cmake through `conda install cmake` or download directly from [https://cmake.org/download/](https://cmake.org/download/)

 ## Testing